首页这段先放个屏幕拷贝吧,感受下。

 Case 2:19-cr-00010-RSM Documenti Filed 01/16/19 Page 3 of 28

 of the phone.
-The Tappy robot performs "touches" on phones that simulate how people
+The Tappy robot performs "touches" on phones that simulate how peopleuse their phones.
+Tappy tests, among other things, the responsiveness, performance, and

 stability of the phone's user interface.
 Tappy also records and tracks the phone's